tobywerthan/ENCE_3220_Class2023/README.md

 ![PCB_3D_Render_With_Components](https://github.com/tobywerthan/ENCE_3220_Class2023/assets/55803740/7a041e28-2be2-4a8f-9380-b9b233bb2609)

 ## Software Development
-Both the LCD display and the temperature sensor require delays in units of microseconds in order to read their data correctly.
-Unfortunately, the delay provided by the HAL library has a minimum of 1ms.
-To achieve a delay in microseconds, the following code was implemented in the library for both sensors:
+Both the LCD display and the temperature sensor require delays in units of microseconds in order to function correctly.
+Unfortunately, the delay provided by the HAL library has a minimum of 1 millisecond.
+To achieve a delay in microseconds, the following code is implemented in the library for both sensors:
 ```
 void microDelay (uint16_t us)
 {